Home The Story The World Characters About Book Clubs Press Get the Book

 The indigenous people of Dominica (and other Eastern Caribbean islands), formerly called "Caribs."
 They maintain their own territory and cultural traditions on the island.

-Bataka Kalinago
+Atkinson Kalinago

 The Kalinago community settlement area.
-In the novel, it represents the world Ann comes from — distinct from the main village of Pagua Bay.
+In the novel, it represents the world Ann comes from, distinct from the main village of Pagua Bay.

-Ti Punch French Caribbean
+Lime Squash French Caribbean

 A small, strong rum drink made with white rum, lime, and cane sugar.
 The social drink of the French Caribbean.